revk/NOTSCO/ProposedChanges.md

 In addition, a `residentialSwitchOrderTriggerRequest` cannot be sent more than 31 days beyond the previously advised `plannedSwitchDate` regardless of `activationDate`.

+#### Billing

+The `activationDate` is the date the gaining provider starts billing, and as such the losing provide should bill up to the end of the day before.

 # Test platform

 TOTSCO need a proper test platform.
 This is especially an issue now, but an issue ongoing for new CPs.